jybantang/Phys215-202223-1/02-Performance/README.md

 # Session 2: Measuring code performance
 [Previous](../01-HPC/) | [Main](../) | [Next](../03-Types/)

-# **OBJECTIVE**: Submit a performance analysis of a self-implemented physics textbook function or constant using Julia benchmarking tools.
+# **OBJECTIVE**: Submit a performance analysis of a self-implemented physics textbook function or constant or algorithm using Julia benchmarking tools.
 - [ ] **KR1:** Implemented (customized) at least one math/physics textbook function, or constant (prefer those that involve a sum or a loop) in Julia.
 Discuss its importance in Physics.
 See Resources below.
 - [ ] **KR2:** Compared the performance (accuracy) of the implemented function in comparison with the existing special functions within Julia.
 - [ ] **KR3:** Successful loading of the `BenchmarkTools` module.
 May need to add it first via the `Pkg` or REPL package mode.